Overview

 Interacting with the API

 PUT can be used on folders to create sub-folders, such as PUT /v1/vis/plots/en_letter_freq to create a new plot visualisation named en_letter_freq.
+These names can only be lowercase alphanumeric characters with optional underscores.

 If you no longer have any need for the chart then you can issue a DELETE request such as DELETE /v1/vis/plots/en_letter_freq.